 Some puppies may have a mild reaction to the de-worming medications.

 Symptoms of a reaction to a product designed to treat puppy worms can include tummy upset, diarrhea, vomiting, loss of appetite or feeling extra tired.

 This type of reaction is similar to a mild reaction to vaccinations and is generally nothing to worry about.
 Most pups who have been treated for puppy worms feel better within 12 - 24 hours.

 You may also notice that your pup passes worms in their stool, or occasionally they will vomit them up.
 This shows the medication is working and again isn't usually cause for concern.

 However, if your pup vomits or has diarrhea repeatedly, excretes a large number of worms, or seems to be feeling really unwell (rather than just a bit 'under the weather'), do call your veterinarian for advice.

 It's always better to be safe than sorry with young puppies, so if you're at tall worried, check with your vet.... and remember, although your pup may experience a mild reaction, it's still vital that he be treated for worms, as the health risks of the worms are far, far more serious!

 You can get a professional answer to any deworming, or other veterinary, question by using the box below.

-Answers generally come back within a few hours (often much sooner) and for an average cost of about $12 it's an affordable way to get peace of mind!
+Answers generally come back within a few hours (often much sooner) and it's an affordable way to get peace of mind!